kongrui/uc-machine-learning/capstone/capstone_report.md

 trainSet RMSE=0.488282
 testSet  RMSE=0.488518
 ```
-The result looks relatively good.
+The result looks relatively good given we fed into large amount of training data.

 But it seems that the model is too simple with bias generated.

 #### Train out-of-box models

-Given the nature of this particular problem, the next model is chosen by me is DecisionTree Regression.
+Given the nature of this particular problem, the next model is chosen by me is `DecisionTree Regressor`.

-for reasons
- - the output of a decision tree can be easily interpreted (by humans) as rules.
- - it will address non-linearity, compared with baseline model.
-Great at learning complex, highly non-linear relationships.
-They usually can achieve pretty high performance
- - simplicity, easy coding
- - fast computation for large dataset.

-Both [amazon search](http://additivegroves.net/papers/a9ext_sigir16.pdf), and [eBay search](http://sigir-ecom.weebly.com/uploads/1/0/2/9/102947274/ebay_search_architecture.pdf) employs DecisionTree as the basic layer model.

-Though, decision trees can be prone to major overfitting.
-To address overfitting then achieve optimal performance, ensemble techniques can be applied on top of decision tree model.
-In short, a set of weak learners or decision tree are combined to create a strong learner that obtains better performance than a single one.

-Refer to [ensemble methods]https://becominghuman.ai/ensemble-learning-bagging-and-boosting-d20f38be9b1e, for more details

 [code/step05-train-model-outofbox.py](code/step05-train-model-outofbox.py)